Spectral analysis of high-dimensional spot volatility matrix with applications: Simulation studies

 \section{Simulation studies}

-In this section, we conduct some simulation studies to evaluate the finite sample performance of the realized spot volatility matrix estimator and verify the theoretical results established in the previous sections.
+In this supplementary material, we conduct some simulation studies to evaluate the finite sample performance of the realized spot volatility matrix estimator and verify the theoretical results established in the paper.

 With the underlying efficient log-price process $\{X_t\}_{0 \leq t\leq 1}$ generated from \eqref{model}, we consider two different scenarios for the time-varying volatility process, deterministic or stochastic, with the following forms: